ericdotmills5/portfolio-generator/README.md

 ## Usage

-1. Download some stock data with columns: Date, Stock 1, Stock 2, ... (in this order; no other columns) and rows as stock prices for each day; or just download "stock_prices.csv" above.
+1. Download some stock data with the following columns structure: Date, Stock 1, Stock 2, ... (in this order; no other columns) and rows as stock prices for each day; or just download "stock_prices.csv" above.
 2. Download "portfolio_generator.py" in the same directory as the formatted stock data
 3. Navigate to the project directory and run: "python3 portfolio_generator.py"